 Switching car insurance companies is fairly easy.
 You just need to contact your insurance company to give them written notice that you’re canceling your current policy.

-Just make sure that you’ve purchased your new policy before canceling.
-You never want to have a lapse in insurance.
+Just make sure that you’ve purchased your new policy before canceling your car insurance.
+You never want to have a lapse in coverage or be caught driving without insurance.
 This can have severe consequences even if you’re uninsured for one day.